rtm/rtm.github.io/boberator.md

     { a # b, c # d } # { b: { a: 1 }, d: { c: 2 } }      // { a: 1, c: 2 }

-Nested pickers can be any number of levels deep:
+Subpickers can be any number of levels deep:

     { a # b # c } # { c: { b: { a: 99 } } }              // { a: 99 }

-Nested pickers can a "picklist" on their left side, to allow picking of multiple properties from an intermediate pick.
+Subpickers can have a "picklist" on their left side, to allow picking of multiple properties from an intermediate pick.

     { (a, b) # c } # { c: { a: 1, b: 2 } }               // { a : 1, b : 2 }